 Q: My class standing is higher than what the Office of Housing and Residential Life has listed, how do I go about changing that?

-A: You must have some form of official documentation from Pace University that states you have a higher class standing or more credits that aren’t currently listed as part of your Room Selection Number.
-You make an appeal to the director of housing (by email, or by visiting him in the housing office) in order to your RSN (room selection number) recalculated.
-The deadline for this appeal is March 27th.
+A: You must have some form of official documentation from Pace University that states you have a higher class standing or more credits that are not’t currently listed as part of your Room Selection Number.
+You make an appeal to Keith Gorman and Stacey Butler (by email, or by visiting them in the housing office) in order to your RSN (room selection number) recalculated.
+The deadline for this appeal is March 30th.